Dundalk: National and European

 Dundalk is the county town (the administrative centre) of the county of Louth in Ireland.
 It is represented at the national level in Dáil Éireann as part the Louth parliamentary constituency, which was created under the terms of the Electoral Act 1923, and first used at the 1923 general election.

-Prior to the Act of Union, which came into force on 1 January 1801, Dundalk was a Parliament of Ireland constituency.
+Before the Act of Union, which came into force on 1 January 1801, Dundalk was a Parliament of Ireland constituency.
 Following the Act of Union, Dundalk was a UK Parliament constituency until 1885.
 In 1885, the constituency was combined with the northern part of the County Louth constituency to become North Louth.
-In 1918, the North Louth constituency was combined with South Louth to form a single County Louth constituency for the whole county—the precursor of the constituency formed following the creation of Dáil Éireann.
+In 1918, the North Louth constituency was combined with South Louth to form a single County Louth constituency—the precursor of the constituency formed following the creation of Dáil Éireann.

 Dundalk is represented in the European Parliament within the Midlands–North-West constituency.

 Local government

 Louth County Council (Comhairle Contae Lú) is the authority responsible for local government in Dundalk.
 As a county council, it is governed by the Local Government Act 2001.
 For administrative purposes, the council is sub-divided into three areas, centred around the three main towns in the county—Dundalk, Drogheda and Ardee.
 The Dundalk Municipal District comprises all of the county to the north of a line running approximately east-to-north west, from the coast to the Monaghan border, across the villages of Castlebellingham and Knockbridge.

-The county council has 29 elected members, 13 of whom are from the Dundalk region.
+The county council has 29 elected members, 13 of whom are from the Dundalk district.
 Elections are held every five years and are by single transferable vote.
 For the purpose of elections, the Dundalk Municipal District is sub-divided into two local electoral areas: Dundalk-Carlingford (6 Seats) and Dundalk South (7 Seats).